Noreen M. Clark: Honors and distinctions

 She is the recipient of the Distinguished Fellow Award, the highest honor bestowed by the Society for Public Health Education; the Derryberry Award for outstanding contribution to health education in behavioral science given by the American Public Health Association(APHA); the Health Education Research Award conferred by the National Asthma Education and Prevention Program of the National Institutes of Health (NIH) for leadership and research contributions; the Distinguished Career Award in Health Education and Promotion given by the APHA; the Behavioral Science Lifetime Achievement Award of the American Thoracic Society; and the Healthtrac Education Prize.
 She is a member of the Institute of Medicine of the National Academy of Sciences.

 Center for Managing Chronic Disease

-Dr. Clark directed the Center for Managing Chronic Disease, a unique research and demonstration effort that involves a network of researchers and interventionists worldwide who study the social, behavioral, and clinical aspects of disease management.
+Dr. Clark directed the Center for Managing Chronic Disease, a research and demonstration effort that involves a network of researchers and interventionists worldwide who study the social, behavioral, and clinical aspects of disease management.
 The Center's aim is to build the capacity for effective chronic disease prevention and management.
 The focus of this work is people at risk as well as those who can help them—family, clinicians, communities, and systems.